-The extra interface conditions from this domain decomposition for ions are implemented simply by continuity of ion concentration and the associated flux.
-Finally, the Poisson equation for the electric potential is solved by the direct inverse at every time step, which is easy because it is only 1D.
+The extra interface conditions from this domain decomposition for ions are implemented simply, by continuity of ion concentration and the associated flux.
+Finally, the Poisson equation for electric potential is solved by direct inverse at every time step, which is easy since it is only one-dimensional.